Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 Alert when all fields completed:
 <img src="documentation/testing-ms2/all-fields-completed.png">

-But, with the original code, when all required fields were filled, the correct alert displayed.
+But, with the original code, when all required fields were filled, the correct alert was displayed.
 As was the case when none of the required fields were filled.

-Unfortuantely, however, when some - but not all - of the required fields were filled, the customer was receiving the incorrect alert and was thus able to access the payment page, but then was unable to proceed any further:
+Unfortunately, however, when some - but not all - of the required fields were filled, the customer was receiving the incorrect alert and was thus able to access the payment page, but then was unable to proceed any further:
 <img src="documentation/testing-ms2/some-fields-blank.png">

 The original code for this was adapted from code found on StackOverFlow ([link here](https://stackoverflow.com/a/47532256/14773450)) and is shown beneath: